-APPROVAL OF THE OMNIBUS INCENTIVE PLAN, AS AMENDED BY THE FIRST AMENDMENT
+APPROVAL OF THE OMNIBUS INCENTIVE PLAN,

+AS AMENDED BY THE SECOND AMENDMENT

-The Board recommends approval of the Company's Omnibus Incentive Plan (the "2016 Incentive Plan") as amended by the First Amendment (the "First Amendment").
+The Board recommends approval of the Company's Omnibus Incentive Plan as amended by the Second Amendment.

-Our Board of Directors believes it is important for employees to have an equity interest in the Company, and is recommending the 2016 Incentive Plan as amended by the First Amendment to stockholders for approval so that the 2016 Incentive Plan can continue to operate.
-Increasing the number of Common Stock available for issuance is necessary to ensure that we have a sufficient number of Common Stock available for issuance under the 2016 Incentive Plan and to accommodate the increased number of eligible participants.
+Our Board of Directors believes it is important for employees to have an equity interest in the Company, and is recommending the 2016 Incentive Plan as amended by the Second Amendment to stockholders for approval so that the 2016 Incentive Plan can continue to operate.
+Increasing the number of Common Stock available for issuance is necessary to ensure that we have a sufficient number of Common Stock available for issuance under the 2016 Incentive Plan.

-The First Amendment increases the number of Common Stock reserved for delivery under the 2016 Incentive Plan by 750,000 shares of Common Stock.
-The First Amendment does not amend or replace any other provisions of the 2016 Incentive Plan.
-The First Amendment will become effective upon stockholder approval.
+The Second Amendment increases the number of Common Stock reserved for delivery under the 2016 Incentive Plan by 2,000,000 shares of Common Stock.
+The Second Amendment does not amend or replace any other provisions of the 2016 Incentive Plan.
+The Second Amendment will become effective upon stockholder approval.

-The following summary of the 2016 Incentive Plan is qualified in its entirety by the complete text of the amended and restated 2016 Incentive Plan contained in Exhibit 1 to the proxy.
+The following summary of the 2016 Incentive Plan, as amended by the Second Amendment, is qualified in its entirety by the complete text of the 2016 Incentive Plan contained in Exhibit 1 to the proxy.